 - Place the ziplock bag on a plate and refrigerate overnight or at least 8 hours.

-- Chicken will be grilled using the indirect heat method.
-Heat one side of the grill to medium hot.
-When the gas grill or coals are ready, brush grill rack lightly with oil on the side NOT under direct heat.
-Place the chicken, skin side down, on the unheated side of the grill.
+- Place the chicken, skin side down, on the unheated side of the grill.
 Place skillet or foiled wrapped brick on top of the chicken to flatten.
 Grill for 25-30 minutes, and until skin is golden brown.

 - Remove skillet and turn chicken over onto the direct heat side of the grill.
 Grill another 25-30 minutes. (you do not use the skillet or brick for this step)

-- Chicken is done when a meat thermometer reads at least 160 degrees when placed in the thickest meaty part of the chicken.
+- Chicken is done when a meat thermometer reads at least 165°F when placed in the thickest meaty part of the chicken.

 - Remove from the grill, cover with foil and rest for 5 minutes.
 Cut into serving size pieces and enjoy.